 Density estimates too varied with habitat each of the three study areas.
-Probability of detection at trap locations was affected by topography and water in two study areas each.
-Both topography and presence of waterholes affected lambda in case of strictly protected and partially protected study areas.
+The probability of detection at trap locations was affected by topography and water in two study areas.
+Both topography and presence of waterholes affected the expected encounter rate at distance zero from an activity centre (parameter λ0) in case of strictly protected and partially protected study areas.

-Comparing the summed probability density functions of home-range centre probability functions and density surface as a function of a particular covariate produced starkly different maps, thus underscoring why the results generated from posterior estimates of individuals’ locations should be used with caution.
+Some authors have used the conditional probability density of activity centre locations, given the observed capture histories, as maps of spatially-varying density.
+This is an incorrect interpretation.
+With a uniform density model, for example, the conditional probability density will always be uniform far from the traps, and non-uniform near the traps, no matter how non-uniform the real activity centre distribution is far from the traps.
+More generally, with exactly the same actual locations of activity centres, but cameras placed in different locations, the expected value of the conditional probability density of activity centre locations would be different.
+The expected value of the conditional probability density of activity centres reflects the trap locations as much as it reflects the distribution of activity centres.
+Interpreting it as if it reflected only the distribution of activity centres is therefore incorrect and misleading.
+The conditional probability density of activity centre locations does not address the question “What do I know about the relationship between density and spatial variables from this survey?”, it answers the question “What do I know about the locations of individual activity centres from this survey.”
+The survey always tells more about the locations of individuals close to the traps than those far away.
+Hence the conditional probability density surface always has more structure close to the traps than far away.

+Not surprisingly, therefore, our estimated conditional probability density function of activity centre locations and our estimated density surface produced starkly different maps.
+The latter is a valid representation of activity centre distribution, whereas the former is not.

-Remarkably, population estimates for the most parsimonious models were biased between 10% and 28% when compared with the estimates from the null models that consider flat density, no effect of covariates on detection probability and Euclidean ranging patterns.
+Remarkably, population estimates for the most parsimonious models differed between 10% and 28% when compared with the estimates from the null models that consider flat density, no effect of covariates on detection probability and Euclidean ranging patterns.
 Failing to use covariates and non-Euclidean movement parameters in modelling snow leopard density biased the results positively for the partially and strictly protected study area, whereas the bias was negative for the unprotected study area.

 Mean snow leopard densities ranged between 0.75 per 100 km2 in the strictly protected (95% CI = 0.71-0.97) and unprotected (95% CI = 0.72-0.89) areas, and 1.12 (95% CI = 1.05-1.31) per 100 km2 in the partially protected study area.
-The best model selected based on AIC indicated that ruggedness affected density differently between the three study areas, and that presence of waterholes also had different effects on each of the three study areas.
-Incidentally, Noyon, which was sampled during the winter, showed no significant affinity for waterholes.
+The best model selected based on AICc indicated that ruggedness affected density differently between the three study areas, and that presence of waterholes also had different effects on each of the three study areas.
+Incidentally, animals in Noyon, which was sampled during the winter, showed no significant affinity for waterholes.

 Discussion